JetBrains-Research/coqpilot/README.md

 chmod +x set_gitignore.sh
 ./set_gitignore.sh
 ```
-It will add the format of coqpilot aux files to your global gitignore file on the system, so that even if coqpilot forgets to clean files up, they will not be marked as new files in git.
+It will add the format of CoqPilot aux files to your global gitignore file on the system, so that even if CoqPilot forgets to clean files up, they will not be marked as new files in git.
 Comment: Such files are not visible in the vscode explorer, because plugin adds them to the `files.exclude` setting on startup.

 ## Extension Settings